SpyrosMitsis/Blog/content/posts/tic_tac_toe.md

 ```

 First thing we do is initialize the best_score value.
-Just for fun instead of the usual `-2` I went with `float(-inf)`.
+Just for fun instead of the usual `-2`, I went with `float(-inf)`.
 Second, we initialize best_move, which is going to be our tic-tac-toe coordinates, to None.

 Now we iterate through our tic-tac-toe board using the usual nested for loops.
 If we find a space then we place the `O` value, and then we call upon the `minimax`()` function
 this function will evaluate the score for the current move.
 The `False` argument indicates that this is not the maximizing player's turn, meaning it's the turn of the opponent.
-The next line reverts the board back to its original state, ensuring that the game state remains unchanged for the next iteration.
+The next line reverts the board to its original state, ensuring that the game state remains unchanged for the next iteration.

 The last part of this method simply checks if the score obtained for the current move is better than the previous best score.
 If it is we save the specific coordinates inside the best_move variable and then update the best_score variable to the current move_score variable.